Buying / Selling a property in Spain

 ITE or “Inspección Técnica de Edificios” is a document that allows us to find out about any potential defects in the property.

-Our lawyers can ask the seller for the ITE and inform our clients about potential risks inherent to a lot of ancient buildings that can be found in Barcelona.
-Besides,the ITE provides information about the condition of the building and indicates whether it may have problems in the future.
+Our lawyers can ask the seller for the ITE and inform our clients about potential risks typical for a lot of the older buildings that can be found in Barcelona.
+Besides, the ITE provides information about the condition of the building and indicates whether it may have problems in the future.

-Some foreign clients give up their right to receive this document.
+Some foreign clients disregard their right to receive this document.
 However, we firmly believe that this is a serious mistake.

-Do not give up on your rights, retain our lawyers and they will help you defend your legal position as a purchaser.
+Do not give up on your rights, consider our lawyers and they will help you defend your legal position as a purchaser.

 In Spain, purchase agreements are executed in a deed authorized by a public notary.
 The notary verifies the legal capacity of the signatories and their identity.

 Our Spanish lawyers collaborate with notaries throughout Spain, and they can help you select a notary, who will best meet your needs.
-Our lawyers can also translate the contract you are about to sign, for you to understand its terms.
+Our lawyers can also translate the contract you are about to sign, so that you understand its terms.